Join us for a one-of-a-kind evening inside the hangar of the Commemorative Air Force High Sierra Squadron at the Reno Stead Airport.

 Beverage Policy: In accordance with regulations, alcohol will not be served at this event.
 Non-alcoholic refreshments will be available, and guests are welcome to bring their own beer or wine.

 The Boeing N3N is a historic U.S. Navy training aircraft from the 1940s.
-Known for its rugged design and unmistakable bright yellow finish, it played a critical role in training military pilots during World War II.
+Known for its rugged design and bright yellow finish, it played a critical role in training military pilots during World War II.
+Today, only a handful remain airworthy.

 The Commemorative Air Force (CAF) is a nonprofit organization dedicated to preserving and flying historic military aircraft.
-The High Sierra Squadron, based in Reno, Nevada, maintains aircraft, educates the public, and offers opportunities for people to experience aviation history firsthand.
+The High Sierra Squadron, based in Reno, Nevada, maintains aircraft, educates the public, and offers opportunities for people to experience aviation history.
+Through our community events, flight programs, and restoration projects, we keep these aircraft alive and in the sky.

 👉 Learn more about the CAF High Sierra Squadron: